AMReX-Combustion/PeleC/Docs/sphinx/geometry/geometry_init.rst

 .. _complexGeom:

 Geometries beyond the set described above can be built using a combination of basic geometries and EB transformation functions in AMReX.
 It should be noted that building a generic geometry from a user-defined discretized surface (like STL files)  is currently being developed.
-An example of this capability is avalaible in ``Exec/Regtests/EB-C9``, but it should be considered to be in beta and potentially unstable.
+An example of this capability is available in ``Exec/Regtests/EB-C9``, but it should be considered to be in beta and potentially unstable.
 Nonetheless, engineering relevant geometries can be achieved with the fundamental geometries and transformations.